Magic: The Gathering Online

 Magic: The Gathering Online is a video game adaptation of Magic: The Gathering, utilizing the concept of a virtual economy to preserve the collectible aspect of the card game.
 It is played through an Internet service operated by Wizards of the Coast, which went live on June 24, 2002.
-The game does not run on mobile (iOS or Android) as Magic: the Gathering Arena does, since it is only install-able on Microsoft Windows.
+The game does not run on mobile (iOS or Android) as Magic: the Gathering Arena does, since it is only available for Microsoft Windows.
 Users can play the game or trade cards with other users.

 As of February 2007, Magic Online has over 300,000 registered accounts; this does not represent the true number of players since people are allowed to register multiple accounts.
 According to Worth Wollpert in 2007, Magic Online was "somewhere between 30% to 50% of the total Magic business."
+In December 2021, Wizards of the Coast entered into a "long-term" licensing agreement to transfer development, operations, and publishing of Magic Online to Daybreak Games.

 Gameplay

 Magic Online is played as an electronic analogue to the physical card game.
 Digital artwork reproduces the look of the paper card game, and users interact with their cards to play with them on a virtual tabletop.
 Each game is hosted by the Magic Online servers, which apply a rules engine to enforce proper play.
-The logic for handling card interactions is provided by Perl scripts.
 Though the rules set as a whole is largely accurate and works well, it occasionally suffers from bugs.

 Players can set up or join casual games of their choice for free in several rooms within the Constructed Open Play area.
 Currently, the casual game rooms are as follows: Just Starting Out, a room for players who are new to the game and are not looking for a tough duel.
 Games in this room are limited to the Standard format to restrict the power of the cards being used.
 Just For Fun, a room designed for players to play fun, casual decks against one another.
 This is the most populated room and has no restrictions on what format a player can host a game in.
 Getting Serious, this room is provided as a step up from the Just For Fun room, but it is usually unoccupied.
 Tournament Practice is the most competitive room in the Constructed Open Play area, it is where the most serious players go to test their best decks before entering them into a Constructed event.

 In addition to free casual play, official competitive tournaments take place around the clock.
 Tournament play includes 8-person constructed events (in a variety of formats), limited sealed deck and drafts (generally using the most recently released expansions), as well as larger tournaments that take place according to a regular schedule.
 Entering events requires an investment of sealed packs and/or event tickets, with winners being rewarded with additional product.